San Diego IRS Audit Attorney

 If you have received a letter of notification from the IRS requesting information, you may already be the target of an IRS audit.
-If there is a field agent assigned, or if the letter offers anything other than a minor correction, you need to contact us immediately at 866-631-3470 for a free consultation.
+If there is a field agent assigned, or if the letter offers anything other than a minor correction, you need to contact us immediately or call 866-631-3470 to schedule a free, subsantive consultation.

 The greatest truth about an IRS audit is that the TAXPAYER is the greatest source of information that the IRS uses to increase the amount due at the end of an audit.

-The Value Our Experienced Tax Attorneys Bring to an IRS Audit
+The Value Our Experienced IRS Audit Attorney Brings to Your IRS Audit

 The Steps in an IRS Audit